Hunter’s Special Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Below-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal in this recipe and the soybean contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Hunter’s Special dog food is a plant-based kibble using a below average amount of meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.
+Hunter’s Special Dog Food is a plant-based kibble using a moderate amount of meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.